 - How to show Windows PowerShell in WinX Menu?

 - How to show Command Prompt in WinX Menu?

 Basically, you can show either Command Prompt for Windows PowerShell in the WinX menu.
 If you frequently use the Command Prompt, you can show the Command Prompt in the Win+X menu.
 Those who prefer to use Windows PowerShell can choose it to show in the WinX menu.
-It would be best if you decided your preferred option between Command Prompt and Windows PowerShell.
+It would be best if you decided on your preferred option between Command Prompt and Windows PowerShell.

 To see PowerShell in the WinX menu, perform the following steps:-

 Step 4.
-On the right side pane of Taskbar, Turn toggle On next to “Replace Command Prompt with Windows PowerShell in the menu when I right-click the start button or press Windows key + X.”
+On the right side pane of the Taskbar, Turn the toggle On next to “Replace Command Prompt with Windows PowerShell in the menu when I right-click the start button or press Windows key + X.”

 If you want to see the Command Prompt in the WinX menu instead of Windows PowerShell, perform the following steps:-

 Step 3.
-On the right side pane of the Taskbar, turn Off toggle switch next to “Replace Command Prompt with Windows PowerShell in the menu when I right-click the start button or press Windows key + X.”
+On the right side pane of the Taskbar, turn the Off toggle switch next to “Replace Command Prompt with Windows PowerShell in the menu when I right-click the start button or press Windows key + X.”